Management Team

 Overview

-The department plays a pivotal role in patient care, emphasising the rational use of blood and blood components.
+Our department plays a pivotal role in patient care, emphasising the rational use of blood and blood components.
 The dedicated team of doctors, trained medical staff, and counsellors ensure ethical healthcare practices in every aspect of safe blood transfusion, starting with donor selection procedures, bleeding procedure, donor safety, blood screening, blood group determination, irregular antibody testing, and screening for transfusion-transmitted infections.

 Request a call back